 A percussion show that celebrates the power of rhythm and the sheer joy of banging on things.

-Professional physics demonstrator David Maiullo brings his scientific "magic" from the world of physics to the Elektra Theatre.
+Professional physics demonstrator David Maiullo brings his scientific "magic" from the world of physics to Midtown Manhattan.

 The nonverbal performance of "blue men" exploring themes of alienation, depersonalization, and paint.